Digital Health Accreditation in the Netherlands

 Solution

-To help identify the best in class apps, the team developed a Standard Operating Procedure, to ensure the programme would meet the health priorities, reduce inequalities, and ensure people are offered the best options safely, with an expectation that use will improve health and well-being.
+To help identify the best-in-class apps, the team developed a Standard Operating Procedure, to ensure the program would meet the health priorities, reduce inequalities, and ensure people are offered the best options safely, with an expectation that use will improve health and well-being.

-To ensure the programme was best informed, Good Thinking chose to work with the Organisation for the Review of Care and Health Apps (ORCHA).
+To ensure the program was best informed, Good Thinking chose to work with the Organization for the Review of Care and Health Apps (ORCHA).
 Experts in health app review and accreditation, ORCHA worked closely with Good Thinking to advise on each step of the process.

 It was decided that rather than offer a long list of options, the site would instead provide one best app for each health priority, accompanied by a clear usage explanation.
 This would enable people to quickly spot the most relevant apps for them.